Common law: Scholarly works

-Edward Coke, a 17th-century Lord Chief Justice of the English Court of Common Pleas and a Member of Parliament (MP), wrote several legal texts that collected and integrated centuries of case law.
+Edward Coke, a 17th-century Lord Chief Justice of England and a Member of Parliament (MP), wrote several legal texts that collected and integrated centuries of case law.
 Lawyers in both England and America learned the law from his Institutes and Reports until the end of the 18th century.
 His works are still cited by common law courts around the world.

 The next definitive historical treatise on the common law is Commentaries on the Laws of England, written by Sir William Blackstone and first published in 1765–1769.
 Since 1979, a facsimile edition of that first edition has been available in four paper-bound volumes.
 Today it has been superseded in the English part of the United Kingdom by Halsbury's Laws of England that covers both common and statutory English law.

 While he was still on the Massachusetts Supreme Judicial Court, and before being named to the U.S. Supreme Court, Justice Oliver Wendell Holmes Jr. published a short volume called The Common Law, which remains a classic in the field.
 Unlike Blackstone and the Restatements, Holmes' book only briefly discusses what the law is; rather, Holmes describes the common law process.
 Law professor John Chipman Gray's The Nature and Sources of the Law, an examination and survey of the common law, is also still commonly read in U.S. law schools.

 In the United States, Restatements of various subject matter areas (Contracts, Torts, Judgments, and so on.), edited by the American Law Institute, collect the common law for the area.
 The ALI Restatements are often cited by American courts and lawyers for propositions of uncodified common law, and are considered highly persuasive authority, just below binding precedential decisions.
 The Corpus Juris Secundum is an encyclopedia whose main content is a compendium of the common law and its variations throughout the various state jurisdictions.

 Scots common law covers matters including murder and theft, and has sources in custom, in legal writings and previous court decisions.
 The legal writings used are called Institutional Texts and come mostly from the 17th, 18th and 19th centuries.
 Examples include Craig, Jus Feudale (1655) and Stair, The Institutions of the Law of Scotland (1681).